Fynn, paladin, hero of Azirin, defender of Stonehaven.

 “Uh, yes!” he said.
 “You just vaporized a pile of rocks!
 What else can you do?”

 “Forever my student, then,” she said, handing the pickaxe to him.
-“I train you to wield the Light, now I will teach you to harness the pickaxe.”
+“I train you to wield the power of the Luminous One, now I will teach you to harness the pickaxe.”

 Fynn’s eyes glistened with excitement.